vaurasan/courses/cloud-architectures-aws/README.md

 - Task goals
 - How to implement
 - .yaml template as code (this would work if uploaded as "vpc-santeri-vauramo.yaml" file)

+---

+This document may be copied and modified in accordance with the GNU General Public License (version 2 or later). [http://www.gnu.org/licenses/gpl.html](http://www.gnu.org/licenses/gpl.html)

+Written by **Santeri Vauramo** 2025.